sljavi/handsfree-for-website-modules/README.md

 When a name starts with `i18n-`, the tool will try to translate it by searching what is after of `i18n-` inside the `i18n` map.
 At a given moment there is always an active language, most of the time is the one selected by the user or as fallback the browser language.

-There are two `18n` objects, one is at the module level and the other at the context level.
-When translating the `name` and `description` of the module, the first map is used, when translating the command names the second one is used.
+There are two `i18n` objects, one is at the module level and the other at the context level.
+When translating the `name` and `description` of the module, the first map is used, when translating the command names, help or group properties the second one is used.
 Translations defined at the module level are not available at the context level.